-Nominations can be returned by mail, but should these be received by the electoral officer or electoral official after the close of nominations, the nomination is invalid.
+Candidates are encouraged to submit their nominations online, but nominations can also be returned by mail.
+However, should a nomination be received by the electoral officer or electoral official after the close of nominations, the nomination is invalid.

 Cancellation of nomination